prospong/equivalence/README.md

 1.1 Kane: Rule-Based Chess AI

-1.1.1 Basic Deterministic Algorithms: (Figure 2)
+1.1.1 Basic Deterministic Algorithms:

 The design of Kane's basic algorithms includes two main components: Minimax and Alpha-Beta Pruning.
 The Minimax algorithm evaluates nodes by alternating between maximizing and minimizing players to find the best move.
 Alpha-Beta Pruning improves this process by introducing alpha and beta values to prune branches, making the search more efficient.

-1.1.2 Optimized Pruning Algorithms: (Figure 3.1, 3.2, 3.3)
+1.1.2 Optimized Pruning Algorithms:

 Principal Variation Search (PVS): Focuses on the principal variation—the best sequence of moves—by dynamically adjusting the search window based on the expected move sequence.
 Null Move Pruning: Reduces the search depth by assuming the opponent makes a null move, effectively skipping their turn.